cjdbarlow/bedside-notebook/howto.md

 * Add scrolling radiology images
 * Modify glossary to only scan words up to to maximum length in the glossary to speed up build time
 * Fix the mermaid theme
-	* Get custom theme auto-applied to each graph
+	* Get custom theme auto-applied to each graph\
+	Half done; see this commit.
+Should be reverted once: https://github.com/quarto-dev/quarto-cli/issues/7295 is live
 	* Prevent margin svgs from overflowing their boundaries
 	* Revise the custom theme - ideally more like APLS manual
 		* Yes/No closer to origin

 # Content to-do: